DeAndre Hopkins: 2017 season

 On August 31, 2017, the Houston Texans signed Hopkins to a five-year, $81 million contract extension with $49 million guaranteed and a signing bonus of $7.5 million.

-During the season-opening 29–7 loss to the Jacksonville Jaguars, Hopkins caught the first NFL touchdown pass of quarterback and fellow Clemson Tiger Deshaun Watson's career.
+During the season-opening 29–7 loss to the Jaguars, Hopkins caught the first NFL touchdown pass of quarterback and fellow Clemson Tiger Deshaun Watson's career.
 He finished with seven receptions for 55 yards and a touchdown.
 During Week 8 against the Seattle Seahawks, Hopkins posted an impressive performance with eight receptions for 224 receiving yards, which was highlighted by a 72-yard touchdown.
 However, his performance was overshadowed as the Texans lost on the road by a score of 38–41.
 On December 19, 2017, Hopkins was named to his second Pro Bowl.
 Hopkins did not play in Week 17 due to a calf injury.

 Hopkins finished the 2017 season with 96 receptions for 1,378 yards and a league-leading 13 touchdowns.
 He led the league in scoring among wide receivers with 78 points.
 He became the first player in franchise history to lead the league in receiving touchdowns for a single season.
 He was named as a First-team All-Pro for the 2017 season and was ranked 13th by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

-During Week 2, Hopkins had six catches for 110 yards and a touchdown in a 20–17 road loss against the Tennessee Titans.
-During Week 4 against the Indianapolis Colts, he had 10 receptions for 169 yards and a touchdown in the 37–34 overtime victory.
-In the following game, on Sunday Night Football against the Dallas Cowboys, he had nine receptions for 151 yards, which included a key 49 yard catch-and-run in overtime to help set up the game-winning field goal.
+During Week 2, Hopkins had six catches for 110 yards and a touchdown in a 20–17 road loss against the Titans.
+During Week 4 against the Colts, he had 10 receptions for 169 yards and a touchdown in the 37–34 overtime victory.
+In the following game, on Sunday Night Football against the Cowboys, he had nine receptions for 151 yards, which included a key 49 yard catch-and-run in overtime to help set up the game-winning field goal.

 Hopkins finished the 2018 season with a career-high 115 catches for a career-high 1,572 receiving yards and 11 touchdowns.
 He finished third in the league in receptions and second in receiving yards.
 He was named to his third Pro Bowl and his second straight First-team All-Pro.
 The Texans won the AFC South win an 11–5 record and earned the #3-seed for the AFC Playoffs.
-In the Wild Card Round against the Indianapolis Colts, playing with a torn ligament in his shoulder, he finished with five receptions for 37 yards in the 21–7 loss.
+In the Wild Card Round against the Colts, playing with a torn ligament in his shoulder, he finished with five receptions for 37 yards in the 21–7 loss.
 He was ranked 11th by his fellow players on the NFL Top 100 Players of 2019.